 Juvenile Intake & Assessment Program

 The program was created to ensure that all children (infants to 18 years of age) are placed in the least restrictive placement available while ensuring safety for each child and the community.
 The program allows local law enforcement officers to minimize the time required by them to process a child, enabling a quicker return to other community needs and official duties.

-The Juvenile Intake and Assessment Program is located in the Youth Services Annex at 216 West Second, which is directly across the street from the main facility.
+The Juvenile Intake and Assessment Program is located in the Youth Services Building at 219 West Second.

 In September of 1999, construction began on a nine bed addition to the Juvenile Detention Center.
 The addition was needed to address the detention needs of the South Central Kansas Region.
 The total construction costs of the addition was $550,000 and it was finished in June of 2000.